Optimal Subsampling Algorithms for Big Data Regressions: Numerical Studies

-Table \ref{tab:tab2} reports the computing time with $p=7$ and the Leverage score is computed directly by the definition since $p=7$ is not that big to use the fast computing method mentioned in \cite{Drineas2011Fast}.
-For fairness, we also consider the case with $p=40,n=100,000$, which is suitable to use the fast computing method for the Lev and Lev-A methods.
-The first seven variables are generated as the case 4 and the rest are simply generated independently from $U(\left[0,1 \right])$.
-To ensure that the pilot estimator exists, $r_0$ is selected as 800.
-The results are reported in Table \ref{tab:tab3}.
+{ It is not surprising to observe that the uniform subsampling algorithm requires the least computing time because it does not require an additional step to calculate the subsampling probability.
+The algorithm based on $\bm{\pi}^{\mathrm{mV}}$ requires longer computing time than the algorithm based on $\bm{\pi}^{\mathrm{mVc}}$, which agrees with the theoretical analysis in Section~\ref{sec:two-step}. {The leverage score sampling takes nearly the same time as the mV method since leverage scores are computed directly by the definition.} Note that $p=7$ is not big enough to use the fast computing method mentioned in \cite{Drineas2011Fast}.
+For fairness, we also consider the case with $p=80,n=100,000$, which is suitable to use the fast computing method for the Lev and Lev-A methods.
+The first seven variables are generated as Case 4 and the rest are generated independently from $U(\left[0,1 \right])$.
+Here $r_0$ is also selected as 400 and the corresponding results are reported in Table \ref{tab:tab3}.
+In order to see the estimation effects we also present eMSEs in {Tables \ref{tab:addtab1} and \ref{tab:addtab2}, respectively.}

-From Table \ref{tab:tab3} it is clear that all the subsampling algorithms take significantly less computing time compared to using the full data approach.
-As the dimension increases, the computational advantage of $\bm\pi^{\rm mVc}$ is even more prominent.
+{From Table \ref{tab:tab3} it is clear that all the subsampling algorithms take significantly less computing time compared to the full data approach.
+The Lev and Lev-A are faster than the mV method since the fast algorithm runs in $O(pn\log n)$ time to get the subsampling probabilities, as opposed to the $O(p^2n)$ time required by the mV method.
+However, the mVc method is still faster than Lev and Lev-A since the time complexity is just $O(pn)$ in computing the subsampling probabilities.
+As the dimension increases, the computational advantage of $\bm\pi^{\rm mVc}$ is even more significant.}